skyfe79/Awesome/README.md

 ## TypeScript

+- [quivr](https://github.com/StanGirard/quivr) - Dump all your files and thoughts into your private GenerativeAI Second Brain and chat with it
 - [dash-mantine-components](https://github.com/snehilvj/dash-mantine-components) - Plotly Dash components based on Mantine React Components
 - [langchainjs](https://github.com/hwchase17/langchainjs) - null
-- [drizzle-orm](https://github.com/drizzle-team/drizzle-orm) - TypeScript ORM for SQL
+- [drizzle-orm](https://github.com/drizzle-team/drizzle-orm) - TypeScript ORM that feels like writing SQL
 - [react-native-ridge-navigation](https://github.com/web-ridge/react-native-ridge-navigation) - Simple, performant & type-safe cross platform navigation in React Native / React Native Web
 - [Astro-boilerplate](https://github.com/ixartz/Astro-boilerplate) - 🚀 Astro boilerplate with responsive blog and portfolio template using TypeScript and React styled with Tailwind CSS ⚡️ Made with developer experience first: TypeScript + ESLint + Prettier + Husky + Lint-Staged + Commitlint + VSCode
 - [knowledge](https://github.com/KnowledgeCanvas/knowledge) - Knowledge is a tool for saving, searching, accessing, exploring and chatting with all of your favorite websites, documents and files.